 What about manually adding water?

-With this washer, you can manually add water to the tub before each step in the cycle that the machine would normally add water itself if you don’t have the water hookups available.
+With this portable washing machine, you can manually add water to the tub before each step in the cycle that the machine would normally add water itself if you don’t have the water hookups available.
 For a full load, you can expect to need 4 gallons of water for the wash cycle and 4 gallons for the rinse cycle.
 Depending on how dirty the laundry initially was, you may need to do an extra rinse cycle before continuing on to the spin cycle.
 Keep in mind this is approximate and will depend on the size of the load, but this is a high-end estimate.

 With this mini washer, you get fewer wash options than most of the other models we’ve looked at above, but it has all the necessities.